MMMC REGISTRATION WILL OPEN LATE SPRING

 What do we do at the conference?

-• Workshops: MMMC has daily workshops on topics such as Financial Literacy, Campaign Organizing, Social Justice Giving, as well as workshops offered by social movement leaders on current organizing and strategies for change.
-There will be a total of 10 workshops to choose from over the weekend.
+- MMMC has daily workshops on topics such as Financial Literacy, Campaign Organizing, Social Justice Giving, as well as workshops offered by social movement leaders on organizing and strategies for change.
+There will be a total of 9 workshops to choose from over the weekend.
+Read last year’s workshop descriptions here.

-• Plenaries: Daily plenaries address topics including the history of racism and wealth accumulation in the US, stories of how Resource Generation members have leveraged their privilege for social change, and “Money Stories”- telling our stories of our class backgrounds and wealth in a group setting.
+- Plenaries: Daily plenaries address topics including the history of racism and wealth accumulation in the U.S., stories of how Resource Generation members have leveraged their class privilege and wealth for social change, and what we call money stories — telling stories of our class backgrounds and wealth in a group setting.

 Is this gathering for me?